 For all these reasons, doctors will not rely on a Tyrer-Cuzick score as their only screening tool.

 Online assessment tests may help an individual gauge their risk of developing breast cancer.
 However, they are not diagnostic tools.
-Anyone who would like to understand their risk for breast cancer should speak with a doctor about a full screening.
+Anyone who would like to understand their risk for breast cancer can speak with a doctor about a full screening.

 A doctor may recommend several other tools to help assess a person’s risk of breast cancer moving forward.
 As well as mammograms, a personalized screening plan may include:

 A Tyrer-Cuzick score can give a general indication of a person’s risk of developing breast cancer over the next 10 years and throughout their lifetime.
-These scores are not definitive but provide guidelines for doctors to help make decisions about screening and additional testing in each case.

 Doctors may recommend that a person with a high Tyrer-Cuzick score undergo additional annual screening, including MRI and ultrasound tests.
-Doctors will discuss the risks and benefits of any test with each person before making a recommendation.